 2. Digital HR provides data-driven decision support

 Have you ever decided on a course of action without data-backed information that turned out to be a mistake?
 You're not alone!
 Many people, especially in managerial positions, are struggling to make quick decisions due to lack of relevant data.
 It's high time for businesses to put more emphasis on decisions based on facts, rather than trusting "gut feelings".

-Today, most organizations collect a fixed amount of data, but they are lagging behind in collecting regular feedback from employees.
-By working with what we call temperature measurement, with frequent health checks of the organization, various functions – senior management as well as HR, supervisors, and rank-and-file employees – are provided with data-driven material that helps them in taking time off and smart decisions.
+Today, most organisations collect a fixed amount of data, but they are lagging behind in collecting regular feedback from employees.
+By working with what we call temperature measurement, with frequent health checks of the organisation, various functions - senior management as well as HR, supervisors, and rank-and-file employees - are provided with data-driven material that helps them in taking time off and smart decisions.